A-Morbois/PKB/201912171622 Information Architecture.md

 	* Search for scenarios

 - Competitor Analysis
-	* Benchmark to keep the good idea
+	* Benchmark to keep the good idea and integrate them into your own IA

 - Define the content